oracle/truffleruby/doc/contributor/cexts.md

 We compile C extensions using the standard `mkmf` tool, and `clang` compilers which have flags set to generate bitcode instead of machine code.
-We separately run the LLVM `opt` tool to specifically apply some optimisations that we need such as `mem2reg`.
+We separately run the LLVM `opt` tool to specifically apply some optimizations that we need such as `mem2reg`.
 We link the bitcode files into a `.su` file (just a JAR of the bitcode files), using the `su-link` tool in Sulong.